.וביום השביעי שבת וינפש...

-While many songs are available for purchase on iTunes or streaming on Pandora or Spotify, here are a few links to Jewish music online storefronts and streaming services.
+While many songs are available for purchase or streaming, here are a few links to Jewish music online storefronts and streaming services.

 Shabbat can be a very special time of the week for children, and an opportunity to introduce meaningful ritual and practice into your weekly routine.
 There are a variety of specific resources that have been developed for families and children to help include Shabbat along their Jewish journeys.